John Smitka, Dojo-cho

 He also holds conversational Japanese ability level and helps run the Charlottesville Japanese Language and Culture club.

-He is also an outside advisor and visiting instructor for VA Tech Kendo/Kumdo Club.
+He is also an outside advisor and visiting instructor for VA Tech Kendo/Kumdo Club and a former advisor to UVA Kendo Club.

-Currently he is helping advise RVA Katana/Cloudhammer Forge on their production O-katana line of practitioners katana.
+Currently advises RVA Katana on their production O-katana line of practitioners katana.
 This line is aimed at balancing kata and tameshigiri.
 The blades lengths are 29-33″/2.45-2.8 shaku nagasa.

 Michael King, Senior Assistant Instructor